Hartley Woolf | September 2016

 Over breakfast Ahmad tells me a story from the Qur'an.
 The Prophet Yunus (Jonah) is swallowed by a whale, trapped under three layers of darkness; the darkness of night, the darkness of the sea, and the darkness within the belly of the beast.
 Yunus' faith and patience are tested, until he is finally set free.

 I ask Ahmad about home; that which he left behind, and the new home he now finds himself in.
 "Home is not stone," Ahmad tells me.
 "It is wherever you feel safe and happy and find love.”

 Ahmad takes me round town.
 We talk about girls.
-We soon get to know each other's tastes, and we take turns pointing out potential girlfriends to each other.
 We talk of marriage and family; ordinary hopes and ambitions.

 He takes me to the Heim, the local accommodation centre for asylum seekers without friends or family to stay with.
 It's a busy day as the occupants are being given important information about their hearings.
 Everyone is friendly and talkative, though all answer my questions with the same weariness of waiting.

 I meet Rabeeh (above), a Syrian who was working as a reporter and photographer for Deir al-Zour Free Radio, documenting the effects of the war for 4 years before he made his way to Europe.
 He shows some of his recordings to Ahmad and I. On his small mobile phone screen, smoke rises from behind crippled buildings; glass and rubble crunch underfoot inside ruined homes, schools and museums.

 Ahmad hopes to study medicine and become a doctor or surgeon, though until he is granted asylum he is not able to get a job or study.
 He has however been able to arrange an internship at the local hospital, where he assists the nurses with simple tasks and administers basic treatment.
 The day I visited him at work he helped translate for a Arabic-speaking patient.